Economy 7: The ultimate guide to Economy 7 meters and tariffs

 To save money with an Economy 7 meter, you should:

 - Set timers on your appliances.
 Unless you regularly stay up until midnight or 1am, you’ll need to set a timer to switch things on at night, when the Economy 7 off-peak hours begin.
+Smart plugs can help with that.

 - Ideally, heat your home with electric storage heaters and a hot water tank.
 This is the best combination for Economy 7.
 You can charge them up during the night and use the heat and hot water in the daytime.
 It can help to have your night storage heaters and hot water boiler wired on a separate circuit, which switches on when the night-time/off-peak rate starts.